step-security/github-actions-goat/README.md

 In addition, if this is a deployment workflow, an attacker can also modify source code or build artifact during the build process.
 This is typically done by overwriting files on the file system during the build process.
 As a result, while no credentials are exfiltrated, the resulting artifact has been tampered with.
 This is a stealthy attack method as there is no log of these changes.

+> For examples of real-world incidents in which files have been tampered during CI/CD pipelines, refer to [Tampering of source code or artifacts during build](../Vulnerabilities/TamperingDuringBuild.md)

 ### 3. Supply chain compromise of a CI/CD environment that injects code into the source code

 GitHub Actions workflows can be used to approve pull requests and even merge code into protected branches.
 Lot of projects use these capabilities to auto-approve and merge Dependabot pull requests, as an example.

 If a workflow is compromised it can potentially be used to push changes to the repository to modify existing source code.

+> For examples of real-world incidents in which `GITHUB_TOKEN` was compromised, refer to [Compromise of the GITHUB_TOKEN](../Vulnerabilities/OverprivilegedGITHUB_TOKEN.md)

 ## Getting Started